ArchRobison/FrequonInvaders/README.md

 3. cd to `src/github.com/ArchRobison/FrequonInvaders`
 4. Run `go build`

-## Status (2015-Sept-3)
+## Status (2015-Sept-4)

 Much of the code is dummied.
 There is some sound.
 The score lights work.
-You can interfere and destroy a Frequons and raise the score.
+You can interfere and destroy Frequons and raise the score.
-However, there is a bug (cause unknown) where Frequons seem further right than you can move the circular cursor.